web-overlay/web-overlay.github.io/index.md

 [Socket.io](https://socket.io/)) connections are used as an interconnect between nodes.

 Web-Overlay includes implementation of *Connection Manager* and a structured overlay network, *Kirin*.
+It also includes:

+- a very simple, CUI-based [unstructured overlay network](#sample-program), and
+- a [demo program](#play-with-demo) that runs on a Web browsers and Node.js.

 Web-Overlay is developed by Abe Lab at Osaka City University, Japan [[Link](https://www.media.osaka-cu.ac.jp/~k-abe/)].